mahboobbiswasML/Fraud-Detection-System/README.md

 Monitoring: Implement a monitoring system to track model drift and retrain periodically.

 Conclution: Created an end to end model which will detect fraud.

+Key Notes:

+Dataset: The Kaggle Credit Card Fraud Detection dataset is anonymized, with PCA-transformed features and a 'Class' column (0 for legitimate, 1 for fraud).
+Synthetic data can be generated using libraries like SDV if needed.
+Imbalanced Data: SMOTE oversamples the minority class (fraud) to improve model performance.
+Evaluation Metrics: Precision and recall are critical due to the rarity of fraud cases.
+AUC-ROC ensures robust performance evaluation.
+Deployment: FastAPI enables real-time predictions, suitable for payment systems.
+Monitoring can be added using Prometheus or custom drift detection.